smallvictories/developers/README.md

 ----

 ## Customizing a Default theme
 Default themes are the standard themes built into Small Victories.
-You can customize theme however you please, from something simple like changing the fonts, or completely reconfigure the layout.
+You can customize theme however you please, from simple stuff like changing the fonts to completely reconfiguring the layout.

+We’ve included two sets of files for you to reference:
+### `/default-files`
+This is exactly how a new SV site appears in your Dropbox when it’s created, including default files.
+As with a real SV site, this doesn’t include the base HTML, CSS, or JS for the template.

+Use this when: you want to run a site locally and customize it using CSS and JS.

+## `/source-files`
+This is the source code – including HTML/CSS/JS – for a template.

+Use this when: you want to reference the page structure, specific class names, etc.

 For more info on individual default themes, go the Themes page.